dadambro/project-1/README.md

     ## 2 Scizor          212 bug      steel     18   1180    70    130     100    65           NA

 As we can see, Magnemite had its secondary Steel type assigned to NA, while Scizor retained its secondary Steel type.
-A warning message was printed since a Pokemon outside of Generation I was in the report while Special Attack and Special Defense were deleted.
-Finally, Scizor does not have a `gen1.special` value.
+Warning messages were printed since a Pokemon outside of Generation I was in the report while type changes occured and Special Attack and Special Defense were deleted.
+Finally, Scizor does not have a `gen1.special` value, which one would expect.

 ### `pokemon.batch.report`